“Great is the art of beginning, but greater the art is of ending.” Longfellow (1807–1882), American poet and professor, “Elegiac Verse” (1881)

-Hard surface floors have benefits for sure.
+Hard-surface floors have benefits, for sure.
 They are easy to keep clean and are good for folks with allergies.
-The downsides are the floors can appear — and be — cold.
+The downsides are the floors can appear, and be, cold.
 They are loud.
 And hard.
-Good for pets, bad for babies.
-Cool in the summer, cold in the winter.
+They are good for pets, bad for babies, cool in the summer and cold in the winter.

-The answer today to having it all — good-looking hard surface floors and comfortable, cozy spaces — is area rugs.
-While wall-to-wall carpet is not as popular as it was years ago and most of us want to show off our floors, rugs finish off the room and make the floors more “homey” and add much-needed warmth.
+The answer to having it all — good-looking hard-surface floors and comfortable, cozy spaces — is area rugs.
+While you want to show off your floors, rugs finish off the room, make the floors more “homey” and add much-needed warmth.